-This is another premium artist product and is highly recommended.
+This is another premium artist product and Derwent Inktense watercolor pencils are highly recommended.
 Water-soluble ink color allows for super vibrant colors.

 Packaged in a wooden box this set has 72 colors with a 4mm soft lead core.

-These pencils are ink that is water-soluble which becomes permanent when dry.
+These pencils are ink that is water-soluble and becomes permanent when dry.

 Once the ink dries it becomes permanent.
 This allows for some really nice layering as the water on the second layer will not affect the colors underneath.

-If you are looking to make your artwork pop then this is the pencil for you.
+If you are looking to make your artwork pop then Derwent watercolor pencils are for you.
 Since the colors do vary from dry to wet I would recommend creating a color chart for each pencil

 “Best Affordable Watercolor Pencil”